-The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying because the views expressed by the host on this program are the result of a daily relentless pursuit of the truth.
+The views expressed by the host on this program, documented to be almost always right 98.8% of the time, the views expressed by the host on this program make more sense than anything anybody else out there happens to be saying because the views expressed by the host of this program are the result of a daily relentless pursuit of the truth.

-A thrill and a delight to have you with us here on the Excellence in Broadcasting Network, I am your highly trained broadcast specialist, Rush Limbaugh behind the Golden EIB microphone.
+A thrill and a delight to have you with us here on the Excellence in Broadcasting Network.

-The phone number, if you'd like to join us, is 800-282-2882, and the email address is L Rushbow at EIBNet.com.
+The phone number, if you'd like to join us, is 800-282-2882.

-I want to clarify something that I said in the last hour, had a call who was talking of a caller caller talking about the uh the three legs of the conservative stool.
+I've had a call who was talking of a caller talking about the three legs of the conservative stool.

 And I said that one of the reasons why the party or why voters on our side are going to three or four different candidates is because not one candidate embodies all three legs of the stool.

-I should say that the more accurate way to have stated that was, is at the outset of our campaign, there wasn't one who did.
+I should say that the more accurate way to have stated that was is at the outset of our campaign, there wasn't one who did.

-Uh but after that, you know, Romney, McCain, uh Huckabee, Ron Paul, uh had an each one of these guys uh, you know, had a strength on one of those legs of the stool, and so our guys, our side went went what off on their single issue preferences.
+But after that, you know, Romney, McCain, Huckabee, Ron Paul had each one of these guys had a strength on one of those legs of the stool.

-Now, I think now, uh, based on the way the campaign has shaken out, that there probably is a candidate on our side who does embody all three legs of the conservative position, the conservative stool, and that's Romney.
+I think now, based on the way the campaign has shaken out, that there probably is a candidate on our side who does embody all three legs of the conservative position, the conservative stool, and that's Romney.

-The social conservatives are the cultural people, the fiscal conservatives, the economic crowd, low taxes, smaller government, get out of the way, uh, and of course the foreign policy crowd is obvious what it is.
+The fiscal conservatives, the economic crowd, low taxes, smaller government, get out of the way.

-I don't think there's anybody on our side uh who doesn't care about national security, which is why I've found it amazing that McCain gets the bulk of those, because the idea that who's left, Romney or Huckabee are gonna punt national security in Huckabee's case, you might just say the things he's saying about it uh represent uh uh an ignorance born of inexperience in the subject.
+I don't think there's anybody on our side who doesn't care about national security, which is why I've found it amazing that McCain gets the bulk of those because the idea that who's left, Romney or Huckabee, are going to punt national security.

-You just cannot say that John McCain, he's even admitted he's not interested in the social side.
+When it comes to the fiscal side, you cannot say, you just cannot say that John McCain, he's even admitted he's not interested in the social side.

 He's not interested in the economic side.

-It it's gonna it's gonna be over as it exists now.
+It's going to be over as it exists now.

 Yeah, look at how he won.